 Oxide Minerals

-"Oxide minerals are the group of minerals that have cations combined with an oxygen anion."
+They belong to the group of minerals that have cations combined with an oxygen anion.

 Cuprite